 • Evaluations/Letters of recommendation: UNCG requires three letters of recommendation to be submitted via CSDCAS.
-At least 2 of the letters must be academic and the 3rd may be academic or professional.
+We strongly recommend that two of the letters are from academic faculty and the third may be from an academic faculty or professional reference.

 Please note: Courses from other four-year institutions and community colleges may have a different title from our pre-requisite major course.
 Please list courses form your transcript that are likely to fulfill each course requirement.